sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

-The following is a brief overview of different components of pywb to date.
+The following is a diagram and brief overview of different components of pywb to date.

-### PyWb Outline
+(Open in New Window for better view)

 ![pywb architecture diag](https://archive.org/~ilya/pywb_arch_diag.png)